meiqua/shape_based_matching/README.md

 ## improvment

-Comparing to opencv linemod src, we improve from three aspects:
+Comparing to opencv linemod src, we improve from 4 aspects:

 1. delete depth modality so we don't need virtual func, this may speed up